Metropolitan Police Department of the District of Columbia: 19th century

-The MPD is only police department that has arrested a sitting U.S. president.
+The MPD is the only police department that has arrested a sitting U.S. president.
 During his presidency, Ulysses S. Grant was known to speed in his horse and buggy on Washington's streets.
 The MPD had issued him three different citations for this offense.
 On the fourth occasion, Grant was arrested on M Street for racing, and his horse and buggy were confiscated.
 When brought to the station however, the officers became unsure if a sitting president could be formally charged if he had not been impeached.
 Grant was allowed to pay a fine but had to walk back to the White House.
 In 1878, Congress abolished the Metropolitan Police Board, and its duties were taken over by the newly formed DC Board of Commissioners, established by Congress to govern the entire district.
 That year as well, Thomas P. Morgan was named to replace Richards, who had resigned, as Major and Superintendent.
 Although a police fund had been established during the MPD's first year to assist those officers injured in the line of duty, Morgan would add to this by establishing a retirement fund for older officers who could no longer perform their duties.

 On July 2, 1881, the MPD took part in investigating the assassination of President James A. Garfield.
 The assassin, Charles J. Guiteau, approached Garfield at the Baltimore and Potomac Railroad Station and fired his weapon twice, hitting Garfield.
 Although Garfield had no bodyguards, MPD Officer Patrick Kearney had been nearby and arrested Guiteau before he could leave the station.
 Kearney took Guiteau a few blocks away to the station to be booked where the small pistol that Guiteau had used was discovered inside his jacket pocket.
 The officials at the station at first refused to believe Kearney's claims that Guiteau had shot the president.
 The detective blotter would note the shooting, investigation, and arrest as well as Garfield's death several weeks later.